MacCode7110/CS4341A2/Exercise3.16.md

         Assumptions:
             1. In order for the railway to have no overlapping tracks and loose ends where a train could run off onto the floor, all railway tracks must be connected to each other.
+            2. The railway system takes the form of a graph and each railway piece is a node.
+The connections between railway pieces are edges.
-            2. Curved pieces and fork pieces can be flipped over to curve in either direction.
+            3. Curved pieces and fork pieces can be flipped over to curve in either direction.
-            3. Two railway pieces form a connection when the socket of one piece locks with the peg of another piece.
+            4. Two railway pieces form a connection when the socket of one piece locks with the peg of another piece.
-            4. There is a total of 32 pieces in the set of railway pieces.
+            5. There is a total of 32 pieces in the set of railway pieces.
 The set of railway pieces is made up of the following distinct tracks as shown in Figure 3.32:
                 a.
 Straight pieces (quantity of 12)
                 b.
 Curved pieces (quantity of 16)
                 c.
 Fork pieces with 2 pegs (quantity of 2)